 Please note: If you do not suffer from vertigo during a migraine, this information may still be helpful.
 Migraine is a strange ailment with a multitude of symptoms that differ from person to person and sometimes attack to attack.
 But no matter your pattern of symptoms, following a protocol for migraine relief in general may give you the possibility of improving the manifestation of your personal symptom pattern.
+Also, even if your dizziness/headaches are not from a migraine diagnosis, you may still find much that is helpful here.
 I am not a doctor or health care practitioner, nor can I promise you that healing will occur.
 I am simply sharing my story in the hope that it will help someone else.

 I walked into the bedroom and sat on the bed, hoping it would pass.
 It did not.
 Fifteen minutes later I could barely walk I was so dizzy from the spinning in my head.
 Soon vertigo’s nasty bedfellows of vomiting and diarrhea joined the party.
 It was a miserable two hours before the world began to straighten out.